adamsilver/fdpb/01-Register.md

 In this chapter we've solved most of the fundamental problems we face when designing forms.
 In some respects, this chapter has been as much about what not to do as it has about what it is we should.
 Here are the many takeaways:

-1. Always use a clear and readily accessible label.
-2. Avoid techniques, however ‘trendy’, that defy the first rule.
+- Always use a clear and readily accessible label.
+Avoid techniques, however ‘trendy’, that defy this rule.
-3. Use the Question Protocol to find ways to remove fields, thus reducing the effort needed by the user.
+- Use the Question Protocol to find ways to remove fields, thus reducing the effort needed by the user.
-4. Use the right type of form control to provide field-specific keyboards to speed up the process.
+- Use the right type of form control to provide field-specific keyboards to speed up the process.
-5. Show errors on submit, keeping users in control and avoiding the problem with instant validation.
+- Show errors on submit, keeping users in control and avoiding the problem with instant validation.
-6. Write errors in the active voice and ensure they are specific, consistent and helpful.
+- Write errors in the active voice and ensure they are specific, consistent and helpful.

 In upcoming chapters, we'll build on the foundations we've laid here in order to solve more complex problems.
 In doing so we'll need to explore a host of other patterns at our disposal.